 What’s Real About It?

 The idea behind “Survivor” is like many in reality television.
-There are contestants, they are put in extreme situations, and in the end, someone wins a prize.
-The other main style of reality television involves cameras following someone around as they live their daily life.
+There are contestants, who are put in extreme situations, and in the end, someone wins a prize.
+The other main style of reality television involves cameras the following someone around as they live their daily life.

 It is no surprise to discover that most audiences find it interesting to watch people who are not actors on television.
 There is something intriguing about fame for the average person.
 It is as if the viewer can relate more to the show that he or she is watching because it is real people put in fake situations rather than fake people and characters acting in life-like situations.
 However, there cannot be anything called reality television that would be both an accurate description of life and provide necessary entertainment.

 The TEAS reading subtest will evaluate a student’s ability to collect and understand information from a passage and make decisions from that information.
 Learning with the TEAS Reading practice test is a very excellent way to get ready for your coming TEAS.

 The current version of the TEAS is the ATI TEAS 6, and the new version TEAS 7 will be released.
 With this 6th version of the TEAS, you will now have 64 minutes to finish 53 questions of the reading section.
 This means that you have a little more than one minute to complete a question.

 On our TEAS Reading practice test, questions are sorted into 3 different types,